Article 370 Movie (2024) – Complete Guide

 The film follows NIA agent Zooni Haksar, who poses as a manicurist to gather intelligence on terrorist leader Burhan Wani.
 After successfully eliminating Wani, the operation triggers widespread separatist agitation across Kashmir, prompting the government to consider abrogating Article 370.
 Zooni is recruited by PMO Joint Secretary Rajeshwari Swaminathan to lead a covert mission to stabilize Kashmir and facilitate the constitutional change.
 The narrative interweaves personal tragedy, including Zooni's father's mysterious death in the J&K Bank scam, with the larger political and security challenges facing the region.

-Key Cast and Characters
+Article 370 Movie Cast and Characters

 - Yami Gautam Dhar as NIA agent Zooni Haksar - The protagonist leading the mission